yojeero/notepad2_colorscheme/README.md

 ### Downloads

-You can download portable Notepad2 folder with Creme color scheme and unzip to use.
+You can download portable Notepad2 folder with Creme color scheme and copy folder in C:\Program Files\ or any destination.

 ### Or installing only config in Notepad2